 The student researcher must design experiments to minimize the impact that an experiment has on the environment, for instance using minimal quantities of chemicals that must subsequently be disposed of in an environmentally safe manner in accordance with good laboratory practices.
-The CA Science Safety Handbook describes general lab safety precautions (page 26-31).
+The CA Science Safety Handbook describes general lab safety precautions.

-Examples not needing preapproval: Dry Ice - Always handle dry ice with insulated gloves and wear eye protection.

-• Burning solid substances (such with a calorimeter) must be performed under a fume hood or outside the classroom.
+- Always handle dry ice with insulated gloves and wear eye protection. - Burning solid substances (such with a calorimeter) must be performed under a fume hood or outside the classroom. - While working with venomous plants refer The Science Safety Handbook